codekansas/codekansas.github.io/_posts/2016-07-18-generative.markdown

 # Another take on restricted Boltzmann Machines

 The question which RBMs are often used to answer is, "What do we do when we don't have enough labeled data?"
 Approaching this question from a neural network perspective would probably lead you to the [autoencoder](https://en.wikipedia.org/wiki/Autoencoder), where instead of training a model to produce some output given an input, you train a model to reproduce the input.
 Autoencoders are easy to think about, because they build on the knowledge that most people have about conventional neural networks.
 However, in practice, RBMs tend to outperform autoencoders for important tasks.
-In the example below, both models are trained on the MNIST dataset and learn some filters (the weights connecting the visible vector to a single hidden unit).

-{% include image.html description="Comparison of filters learned by an autoencoder and an RBM" url="/assets/pics/posts/generative/autoencoder_rbm_mnist.png" %}

 [Boulanger-Lewandowski, Bengio, and Vincent (2012)][modeling-temporal-dependencies] suggests that unlike a regular discriminative neural network, RBMs are better at modeling multi-modal data.
 This is evident when comparing the features learned by the RBM on the MNIST task with those learned by the autoencoder; even though the autoencoder did learn some spatially localized features, there aren't very many multi-modal features.
 In contast, the majority of the features learned by the RBM are multimodal; they actually look like penstrokes, and preserve a lot of the correlated structure in the dataset.